Last Updated: January 6, 2023

 On average, the values of traditional managed-service contracts grew by 10%, reaching £2 billion, and IT infrastructure and operations management (ITO) saw a 36% increase and amounted to £1.6 billion.

 2019 saw a large number of Britain’s outsourced workers protesting for treatment equal to the one their permanent colleagues enjoy.
-We couldn’t find relevant outsourcing jobs statistics, but the Trades Union Congress estimates that around 3.3 million workers in the UK are outsourced.
+We couldn’t find relevant outsourcing jobs statistics, but the Trades Union Congress estimates that around 3.3 million workers in the UK were outsourced.
 They, more often than not, take lower-paid jobs.

 Which companies outsource the most?
 One could argue that public ones do, but banks and retailers have followed the trend.
 In the case of University College London (UCL), outsourced workers are primarily employees of Sodexo and Axis, the big names in the UK outsourcing industry.
 Still, there are many other UK companies that outsource, such as Serco, Capita and Interserve.